 Green Energy is generated by renewable, natural energy sources like solar, wind, geothermal, hydro, wave and tidal power.
 These sources are naturally replenished and have a much smaller impact on the environment than using fossil fuels, such as coal and oil, which take thousands of years to form, are finite in supply and create pollution, both to extract and use.
 Flipper gives you a choice to automatically switch to 100% green electricity tariffs only, but lets looks at some of the most asked questions around green energy.

 The cheapest green energy tariffs are some of the cheapest deals on the market, with some deals costing as little as £940/yr.

 However, many customers still believe green tariffs are more expensive and the growth of cheaper green tariffs has also raised concerns over just how green they are.
-Flipper investigates.

 According to Ofgem, there were 69 active gas and electricity suppliers in September 2018.